AbstractUmbra/Hondana/README.md

 ### API caveats to note

 There are no API endpoints for Artist.
-Currently if you query a manga without the `"artist"` query includes then you will not recieve artist data.
+Currently, if you query a manga without the `"artist"` query includes then you will not receive artist data.